YMCA MEMBERSHIP HANDBOOK

 A wide variety of wellness classes are included as part of your YMCA membership with no additional charge.
 Individuals at all fitness levels are welcome to participate; members 8-15 years old are welcome to participate with a supervising adult.
 Registration is not necessary, and classes may be attended on a drop-in basis, except for specialty classes.
 Complete class schedule listings are available at the Welcome Center and online at peninsulaymca.org.
 YMCA members receive preferred pricing for most programs that require an additional fee for participation.

-Select branches have racquetball courts: see the Welcome Center for sign-up sheets.
+Select centers have racquetball courts, reservations are recommended.
 No black-soled or hard-soled shoes may be worn in the racquetball courts.

 OTHER MEMBER BENEFITS INCLUDE preferred pricing for:

 - Summer and resident camps

 - Sports programs